tristanbettany/RSS_Reader/README.md

 With more time I would also improve the error handling providing better HTTP error pages like custom 404's I would also look into seting up a debug mode so exceptions and stack traces could be presented better while in development mode.

+I would also use extra time to enable auto refreshing of the feed on the frontend based on ttl's given in the rss feed.

+If the project was expanded to include a user account system I would recommend setting up certbot to enable HTTPS on the vhost.